 1. Suicidal thoughts or actions:

-- VIIBRYD and other antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment or when the dose is changed.
+- VIIBRYD and other antidepressant medicines may increase suicidal thoughts or actions in some people 24 years of age and younger, especially within the first few months of treatment or when the dose is changed.

 - Depression or other serious mental illnesses are the most important causes of suicidal thoughts or actions.